Winter stoke blog last updated November 2024

 4. Check the Weather

-Located in the Coast Mountain Range of British Columbia, Canada, Whistler Blackcomb consistently offers reliable snow conditions, receiving an average annual snowfall of 10.8 metres / 426 inches / 35.5 feet per year.
+Located in the Coast Mountain Range of British Columbia, Canada, Whistler Blackcomb consistently offers reliable snow conditions, receiving an average annual snowfall of 10.6 metres / 417 inches / 34.7 feet per year.
+It also has one of the longest seasons, stretching from November to May.

 Take a look at Whistler’s average temperatures and historical weather to get an idea of what’s in store!